Skip to content

 Deployment

 Reference for the supported deployment shapes.
 For a guided zero-to-running walkthrough on Docker Compose with PostgreSQL, see tutorial_postgres_deployment.md.
+For copy-paste quick shapes (local poke, operator pull-and-run, one-shot CLI in the image), see run_recipes.md.
 For every environment variable referenced below, see environment.md.

 The service supports three shapes: